gengstrand/clojure-news-feed/README.md

 https://www.infoq.com/articles/evaluating-hyperledger-composer

+### feed8

+News feed microservice implemented in Java with Spring Boot 5

 ### solr

 The supporting directory structure and configuration files needed to augment an instance of Solr to support keyword search capability for the news feed on outbound activity.